Mayo Clinic Care Network Content

 Pelvic health

-You might be at risk for cancer of the cervix, ovaries and uterus, if you still have these organs.
+You might be at risk of cancer of the cervix, ovaries or uterus if you have not had surgery to remove them.
 This is true whether or not you take testosterone.
 Testosterone therapy doesn't change your risk of these cancers.